isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 There is no "natural" default date (the big bang is too far back in time to be useful for most people), so this example is non-trivial.
 `{0, 0, 0}` is not a valid date in most calendar systems, so choosing that would be introducing something like floating-point's NaN.
-However, most realistic `Date` classes has a "first date" (e.g. January 1, 1970 is popular), so making that the default is usually trivial.
+However, most realistic `Date` classes have a "first date" (e.g. January 1, 1970 is popular), so making that the default is usually trivial.

 ##### Enforcement